Perfect Tips Of Growing Rosemary In A Container

 4. Watering Rosemary

-Keep rosemary wet but not waterlogged by watering it frequently.
-Allow only the soil's top to dry between waterings; do not allow the soil to dry entirely.
+Water rosemary frequently to keep it wet but not waterlogged.
+Between waterings, allow only the soil's top to dry; do not allow the soil to dry entirely.

 To ensure that rosemary is adequately watered, water it until it drains out of the drainage hole.
-After watering, empty the container if it rests on a drainage dish.
+If the container rests on a drainage dish, empty it after watering.

 Water deeply and frequently after planting.
-Once established, rosemary may go longer without watering – perfect for water-conscious gardens – but it will thrive if watered, especially during hot, dry months.
-Mulch the soil well with an organic mulch such as sugarcane or pea straw to keep it cool and wet.
+Once established, rosemary may go longer without watering—perfect for water-conscious gardens—but it will thrive if watered, especially during hot, dry months.
+To keep the soil cool and wet, mulch the soil well with organic mulch such as sugarcane or pea straw.

 5. Fertilizing Rosemary